5 Reasons Why Excel for Inventory Management Sucks

 This is also something that you need to consider.

 As soon as you start to track hundreds or even thousands of items through Excel, you will quickly see how overwhelming it can get.
+Even the most seasoned Excel pro can only deal with so many sheets and tabs at the same time.

 The whole reason for which you want to track your stock is for you to be able to find it on demand.